 Regarding the smooth and responsible handling of your company's cash management activities, the accounts payable turnover is another liquidity calculation that will ensure that you are able to pay all of your important expenses within the required deadlines or set timeframes.

 The ratio itself changes according to real-time shifts and is displayed in a bold numbered format, while historical or chronological information is presented in the form of a column graph that showcases turnover percentages split into different periods of time.
 A higher ratio gives suppliers and creditors the assurance that your business pays its bills frequently and is a pivotal metric when negotiating a credit line with a supplier, so it's a chart your company cannot afford to live without.

 7. Accounts Receivable Turnover Ratio

 Presented as a scannable pie chart, accompanied by vital turnover metrics, this is one of the financial graphs templates that quantifies how swiftly your organization collects your payments owed, thus showcasing your effectiveness in extending credits.

 The quicker your business can transform credit sales into cash, the better your liquidity, ultimately translating to a greater ability to handle your short-term liabilities.

 8. Return On Assets (ROA)

-This particular chart is incredibly useful as it's a financial performance KPI that will allow you to understand how well your business can leverage its assets to gain more profit.
+This particular example is incredibly useful as it's a financial performance graph that will allow you to understand how well your business can leverage its assets to gain more profit.

 Displayed in an easy-to-follow column chart and trend line format, this graph offers an exceptional visual representation of how profitable your organization is concerning your overall asset.
 The bottom line here is the higher your ROA, the better, particularly when you compare this metric to your direct industry competitors - so this chart is essential to your ongoing financial progress.